chrisjberry/datafluencyCB/docs/05_multiple_regression_3.md

 We'd like to be able to compare the coefficients of predictors to get some idea of their relative strength of the contribution to the model.
 The trouble is that predictors are often measured on different scales, with different ranges.
 For example, scores of `brooding` range from 5 to 20, and those of `clarity` range from 10 to 40.
 Use `summary(pwb_data)` to see this.
 Because the scales are so different, it doesn't make sense to directly compare the coefficients of the predictors.

 :::{.tip}
 To compare the coefficients of predictor variables in a model, we need to compare the **standardised regression coefficients**.
 These are the coefficients derived from the data after the scores of each predictor have been standardised.
 To standardise the scores of a variable, subtract the mean value from each score, and then divide each score by the standard deviation of the scores.
+The transformed scores will have a mean of zero and standard deviation of 1, and so will all be on the same scale.
 The `scale()` function does this automatically for us.
 :::

 \